Why We Like The Yeti SB150 Turq Mountain Bike Frame

 These geometry benefits are not one-sided though, as the steeper seat angle, short-offset fork, and forward riding position help keep power to the pedals and the steering quick and nimble when climbing.
 Frankly, we were quite surprised with how well this bike goes uphill, clamoring up the loosest, steepest, and most ledgy terrain we could find with relative ease, enough to convince us the SB150 is worthy of being a one-bike quiver.

-- 6in of Switch Infinity travel offers a plush yet supportive ride
+- 150mm of Switch Infinity travel is smooth and supportive

-- TURQ carbon frame delivers optimal strength, stiffness, durability
+- TURQ carbon frame is tested to DH standards for durability

 - Steep seat tube angle keeps things pedal-friendly on the climbs